10 Must-See Northland Attractions: Photo Locations in New Zealand

 The views of Russell from Flagstaff Hill.

-On the 11th of March 1845, the Maori were dissatisfied with British rule.
+On 11 March 1845, the Māori were dissatisfied with British rule.
 The church took the brunt of the Battle of Kororāreka.
-Today you can see where the church was hit by stray musket balls and cannonballs.
+Today, you can see where stray musket balls and cannonballs hit the church.

 Christ Church Russell Northland attractions.